bioconda/bioconda-utils/docs/source/contributor/build-system.rst

-The build system for Bioconda takes recipes and converts them into conda packages that are uploaded to anaconda.org as well as Docker containers that are uploaded to quay.io.
+The build system for Bioconda takes recipes and converts them into conda packages that are uploaded to anaconda.org as well as Docker containers that are uploaded to quay.io as part of the Biocontainers project.
 All of this happens in a transparent way, with all build logs available for inspection.
 The code for the build system can be found in `bioconda-utils <https://github.com/bioconda/bioconda-utils>`_, but parts are also with the ``bioconda-recipes`` repo.
 This document serves as